Medical Missions & Outreach

 • Partnering with local non-profit and faith organizations to provide vaccinations, health screenings and primary care to their communities.

-• Utilizing our faculty and residents to train community healthcare professionals, administrators and provider
+• Utilizing our faculty and medical residents to train community healthcare professionals, administrators and providers.

 International